 The 1st academic year with an « adjustment semester » tailored to the students' background.
 The lessons (primary and additional modules, in mathematics and social sciences) are cornerstones of an electronics engineer’s training course.

 The 2nd year is dedicated to learning the advanced techniques electronics engineers need to perfect, primarily in the fields of digital electronics and real-time systems.

 The 3rd year offer students the chance to further their training abroad, work in research, management or Health and pursue opportunities relating to:

 Whether it be in relation to the application merging (voice, data, video) or the continued development of communication standards (Wi-Fi, GSM, UMTS, 4G, etc.), recent technological advances prove that the job of an electronics engineer is constantly evolving as it often involves finding ways to integrate increasingly complex, embedded, high-constraint (energy consumption, capacity, memory) systems for which the interaction between the materials and software used is continuously evolving.

 Within such a context, developing a core skillset (focused on technology and methods) with a balanced and a wide-ranging understanding of social and engineering sciences (dual skills) enables electronics engineers to have the abilities to tackle these technological advances.
 Their core training gives them opportunities to put these skills into practice within a vast, diverse array of areas, showing their ability to adapt easily to new and varied situations.
 The additional elements of the syllabus enable engineering students to act efficiently depending on the computing or network parameters with which they will be required to work.

 The educational methods of the training course focus on

-- fundamental core subject teaching providing a firm technological knowledge base ;
+- solid fundamental education providing a firm technological knowledge basis;

 - offering students plentiful access to high-quality training equipment throughout the week.